 The HSE are to consult on exempting pre-construction archaeological investigation from the definition of ‘construction work’ for the purposes of the new CDM Regulations, they have announced at the FAME Forum.

-Following the decision of IfA Council to discontinue making compliance with minimum salary recommendations an absolute requirement of Registered Organisation status, FAME is publishing this statement to set out its position on the issue:
+Following the decision of IfA Council to discontinue making compliance with minimum salary recommendations an absolute requirement of Registered Organisation status, herbal FAME is publishing this statement to set out its position on the issue:

-FAME has carried out a survey of undeposited archaeological archives in England, Scotland and Wales.
+FAME has carried out a survey of undeposited archaeological archives in England, seek Scotland and Wales.
 This was in response to the increasing concerns of its many members who hold completed archives that cannot be deposited because there is no store or museum able or willing to accept them.